Surya-Pandiaraj/EX-1-DE-Study-of-basic-digital-IC-s-for-different-logic-gates-using-Verilog/README.md

 ### NAME: SURYA P <br>
 ### REG NO: 212224230280

-# EX 1 : Study of basic digital IC’s and verification of truth tables for different logic gates, realization using Verilog
+# EX 1 : STUDY OF BASIC DIGITAL IC'S AND VERIFICATION OF TRUTH TABLLES FOR DIFFERENT LOGIC GATES, REALIZATION USING VERILOG